artistry and self-expression

 The Repertoire List for the Performance Exam includes the following:

-• List 1: Lively piece
+- List 1: Lively piece

-• List 2: Slower piece
+- List 2: Slower piece

-• List 3: Student Choice piece!
+- List 3: Student Choice piece!

-Five Fast Facts for the Primer Performance Exam
+Five Fast Facts for the Performance Exam

-4. The Primer Performance Exam fee is $50.00.
+Note: Only the student receives feedback. - The Performance Exam fee is $50 for each Piano Adventures Level.
 Results are generally available within 28 days of submitting all 3 Performance Videos.

-5. Piano Adventures Exam Coaches undergo training on the pedagogical and psychological needs of young learners.
+- Piano Adventures Exam Coaches undergo training on the pedagogical and psychological needs of young learners.
 Coaches use a musical pseudonym— such as “Coach Allegro.”
 This keeps the evaluation process playful and brings student and coach together as a musical team.

 Exam Repertoire Lists